Who is Felix Mobile?

 There are other carbon neutral telcos in Australia, so Felix Mobile isn’t alone in that regard.
 However, Felix is the first telco brand in Australia to be powered by 100 percent renewable energy.

-Felix Mobile have also set a goal of planting 1,000,000 trees by the end of this year, 2022, with the help of a nonprofit organization, One Tree Planted (OTP).
+Felix Mobile has also set a goal of planting 2,000,000 trees by the end of 2024 , with the help of a non-profit organisation, One Tree Planted (OTP).
 To do this, the telco promises to plant one tree for every month you remain an active subscriber.

 In order to be able to plant trees all year round, OTP have made it a global effort, choosing over 10 regions (including Australia) where your tree might be planted depending on the time of year or season.

-Felix have already planted over 120,000 trees in five locations so far.
-Two of those locations are here in Australia — eastern seaboard and Western Australia for bushfire relief projects.
-The other three locations so far are India, The Philippines, and The Andes in South America.
-After each project, Felix will send you a report detailing your tree’s progress.
+Felix has already planted over 1,228,968 trees in multiple global locations.
+Two of those locations are here in Australia — the eastern seaboard and Western Australia for bushfire relief projects.
+Felix will send you a report detailing your tree’s progress.

-Telstra have had tremendous success with Boost Mobile, which is the only MVNO that resells the full Telstra 3G/4G network.
-Telstra have also had great success with their other sub brand, Belong.
+Telstra have had tremendous success with Boost Mobile, which is the only MVNO that resells the full Telstra network.
+Telstra has also had great success with its other sub-brand, Belong.

-For a while, Optus and Vodafone sat by and watched Telstra build success with their sub brands.
+For a while, Optus and Vodafone sat by and watched Telstra build success with its sub-brands.
 During that time, MVNOs also showed huge growth, snatching up subscribers and market share while the major telcos struggled.

-The lure of sub brands and MVNOs are their simplicity.
-They resell the major tecos’ networks in the form of cheap and straightforward plans.
+The lure of sub-brands and MVNOs is in the simplicity.
+MVNOs resell the major tecos’ networks in the form of cheap and straightforward plans.
 Optus and Vodafone have now entered the market with sub brands of their own – Gomo and Felix Mobile, respectively.

 As we mentioned, we haven’t seen a truly unlimited mobile plan in over a decade.
-What’s common today are plans with throttled data – they slow your speeds down to around 1.5Mbps when you exhaust your plan data.
-That really helps keep you from racking up data overage charges, but it’s not really unlimited – you might get frustrated with how slow the throttled speed is and then purchase additional data before your plan expires.
+What’s common today are plans with throttled data, where your download speed is reduced to around 1.5Mbps when you exhaust your plan data.
+It stops excess data charges, but it’s not really unlimited – you might get frustrated with how slow the throttled speed is and then purchase additional data before your plan expires.

-Now, Felix Mobile have given us something very close to that – unlimited data but with speeds capped at 20Mbps, which is actually quite fast.
-But there is now another unlimited plan in the market – Vodafone’s Ultra+ plan which also offers unlimited data.
+Now, Felix Mobile has given us something very close to that – unlimited data but with speeds capped at 20Mbps, which is actually quite fast.